pytexas/2023/content/attend/grants.md

 If your company is interested in contributing to our grants budget, consider becoming a [Diversity & Inclusion Sponsor](/sponsors/prospectus).

-Currently we have a $1K total grant budget and each individual will be reimbursed a maximum of $250.
-Reimbursements will be made at the conclusion of the conference.
+Currently we have a limited budget and are evaluating what we can provide.
+Tickets are generally the easiest thing to grant, and we are aiming to have some cash to help reimburse travel/lodging.

 If you are facing a financial hardship, or would not be able to attend without assistance, please fill out the application below.
-Applications will be approved by March 13<sup>th</sup>.
+Applications will be approved by Feb.
+20<sup>th</sup> 2023.

 **[Grant Application](https://goo.gl/forms/WXcF0xFzBfOHPLU43)**